Monday, February 22, 2010

 When one enters a building looking for a specific restroom or other gender specific area one often looks for the "Helvetica Man."
 In doing so, this alleviates a foreseeable amount of confusion that would arise had such icon not been in existence.
 This article describes the effect that modern icons have had on modern society, specifically those with a sense of consistency.

+The author claims that the consistency of each individual image helps to maintain its alphabetic quality.
 The other quality evident in such iconography is that of reduction.
 Social scientist Otto Neurath believed that much of this cultures iconography should be relatively

 Colors can be changed with the majority of these icons as well as the last decade brought various interpretations of the "Helvetica Man."
 Whether it be humorous illustrations such as how to rib a car, or more serious one such as directional symbols, this form of iconography as proven to be one of the most resourceful in the last century.